 Braces are the first thing many people think of when it comes to orthodontic treatments.
 These devices are used to straighten a person’s teeth by gradually pushing them into place over time.
 Traditional braces consist of two main parts: metal brackets that are placed on each tooth and metal wires that connect all the brackets.
 The more the wires are tightened, the more force it applies to the wearer’s teeth.

 Braces remain the most effective way to straighten teeth, and patients with severely misaligned teeth are typically advised to use them.
 However, many people are wary about braces, given how visible they are when a person has them.

 The average duration of treatment with braces is about two to four years.

-Clear aligners are the more popular way to straighten teeth nowadays.
-Each aligner is a clear mouth tray that works the same way braces do: by gradually pushing the wearer's teeth into the desired position.
+Clear aligners are a more popular way to straighten teeth nowadays.
+Each aligner is a clear mouth tray that works the same way braces do: by gradually pushing the wearer’s teeth into the desired position.
 The patient gets a dozen or more trays, and each is worn for about two weeks.
-Each tray further into the treatment pushes the person's teeth closer to the proper alignment.
+Each tray further into the treatment pushes the person’s teeth closer to the proper alignment.